 Where Do Maggots Live?

-Since, maggots are voracious feeders, they will only live in areas where there is abundance of food.
-The flies know this, which is why they lay their eggs on carcasses, rotting waste, etc. Also, there exist plant maggots, which feed on fruits and leaves.
+Maggots are voracious feeders, so they only live where food is plentiful.
+Flies know this, which is why they lay their eggs on carcasses, rotting waste, and similar material.
+There are also plant maggots, which feed on fruits and leaves rather than animal matter.

 Can Maggots Live in Water?

-Water doesn’t seem to hinder maggots from growing.
-You can test this by placing a chunk of stale meat in a plastic cup filled with water.
-Leave the cup out for flies.
-Soon flies will lay their eggs in the water and maggots will thrive on the stale piece of meat.
+Water doesn't seem to hinder maggots from growing.
+You can test this by placing a chunk of stale meat in a plastic cup filled with water and leaving it out for flies.
+Soon the flies will lay their eggs in the water, and the maggots will thrive on the stale piece of meat.

 How Long Do Maggots Live?

-Since maggots are intermediary stages in the life cycle of flies, their lifespan is only around 8 – 10 days, after which they molt into the pupal stage and turn into flies.
-The second molt occurring in the third-instar larval stage leads the maggot to the pre-pupa stage, after which there’s the pupa stage, and finally the adult fly stage.
-The entire maggot phase takes 10 days in warm environment and up to a month in cold weather.
-Simply put, maggots’ lifespan is only 8 – 10 days before it enters
+Because maggots are an in-between stage in a fly's life cycle, their lifespan is only around 8 to 10 days, after which they molt into the pupal stage and eventually become flies.
+The second molt (which happens during the third-instar larval stage) leads the maggot to the pre-pupa stage, then to the pupa stage, and finally to the adult fly stage.
+The entire maggot phase takes 10 days in a warm environment and up to a month in cold weather.

-Though maggots are used in the treatment of non-healing wounds, maggot infestation in itself can be dangerous at times.
-Maggots of some species feed on live as well as decaying matter and thus, can be quite deleterious.
-An apt example of this will be the maggots of screw worm fly, which are known to be flesh-eaters.
-The screw worm fly lays eggs on the edges of wounds or mucus membranes of body openings.
-When these eggs hatch, the maggots eat their way into the body, causing severe tissue damage and may even result in death of the person.
+Though maggots are used in the treatment of non-healing wounds, a maggot infestation can itself be dangerous in some cases.
+Maggots of certain species feed on live as well as decaying matter, making them harmful.
+The screw worm fly is a clear example: its maggots are flesh-eaters.
+The screw worm fly lays its eggs on the edges of wounds or on mucus membranes of body openings.
+When those eggs hatch, the maggots eat into the body, causing severe tissue damage, and in extreme cases can even result in death.